About the Journal

 The purpose of Physiome is to encourage the reproducibility and reuse of models by providing citation credit for papers that document and make available curated and annotated models - thus making the models truly FAIR.
 As such, the journal encourages the use of appropriate standard formats for encoding models and simulations.
 The journal will assist authors in making suitable submissions available in the Physiome encoding standards (CellML, FieldML, SBML, NeuroML for encoding the model; SED-ML for encoding the simulation protocols, parameters and outputs).
 Where no suitable standards exist for a given model and/or simulation experiment, the implementation of the model needs to be provided in such a way that the Physiome curators are able to evaluate the reproducibility of the submission.

-Ideally all models would reach level 4, but we realise that this is unrealistic, at least in the short term.
+Ideally, all models would reach level 4; we realise that this is unrealistic, at least in the short term.
 We hope that over time the Physiome community will increasingly come to expect models to adopt these high standards and that software will be developed to make it easier for authors to achieve that goal.

 A model simulation is repeatable when re-running it produces a consistent result.